-We are working with some of the least developed and poorest nations in
+We understand that we are working with some of the least developed and

-the world.
-Although our operation is small and focused we are
+poorest nations in the world.
+Although our operation is small and

-passionate about creating real and sustainable economic benefits.
+focused we are passionate about creating real and sustainable economic

 We take our role incredibly seriously and are determined to put as

 much as possible back into the communities we are privileged to visit.

 We have gone to great lengths to personally research our tours and to

 meet with our locally owned and operated suppliers.
 We have built up

 strong relationships with these operators who we prefer to call

 ‘colleagues’.
 We believe that our continued success is dependent on